A person who was born male and is living as a man cannot get pregnant. However, some transgender men and nonbinary people can.

 If a person has undergone a partial hysterectomy — which involves the removal of the womb but not the ovaries, cervix, and fallopian tubes — it is possible for the fertilized egg to latch onto the fallopian tubes or the abdomen, resulting in an ectopic pregnancy.

-However, this is exceedingly rare, and according to a 2015 review, there are only 71 cases on record since 1895.
+However, this is exceedingly rare, and according to a

 Gender does not determine who can become pregnant.